Infam/BasicCompiler/README.md

 **check(int expr, char \*errmsg):**

-checks incoming statement and stops compiler if wrong.
+Checks incoming statement and stops compiler if wrong.
 Used to simplify reading code.

 **stmt():**